Many of the women we care for at the Women's speak little or no English.

 Booking an interpreter

-If you want to make sure that an interpreter will be at your first appointment, you can ring us a few days before your appointment and we will check if an interpreter has been booked.
+If you want to make sure that an interpreter will be at your first appointment, you can ring us a week before your appointment and we will check if an interpreter has been booked.
 If an interpreter has not been booked for you already, we can organise one for you.

 You can also request an interpreter if you make an appointment at the hospital yourself.

-Cancelling an interpreter
+Cancelling an interpreter booking

 If an interpreter is not available